Framework

 Output

 Data loaders must output to standard output.
 The first extension (such as .csv) does not affect the generated snapshot; the data loader is solely responsible for producing the expected output (such as CSV).
-If you wish to log additional information from within a data loader, be sure to log to stderr, say by using console.warn; otherwise the logs will be included in the output file and sent to the client.
+If you wish to log additional information from within a data loader, be sure to log to standard error, say by using console.warn or process.stderr; otherwise the logs will be included in the output file and sent to the client.
+If you use curl as above, we recommend the -f flag (equivalently, the --fail option) to make the data loader return an error when the download fails.

 Building